jonase/eastwood/README.next.md

-The macro `schema.core/fn` in Prismatic's [Schema](https://github.com/Prismatic/schema) library also has special handling similar to `clojure.core/fn`, but at least as of Eastwood 0.2.0 there is no special handling of this case, so it will warn if metadata annotates an invocation of this macro.
+The macro `schema.core/fn` in Prismatic's [Schema](https://github.com/Prismatic/schema) library also has special handling similar to `clojure.core/fn`, but at least as of Eastwood 0.2.0 and 0.2.1 there is no special handling of this case, so it will warn if metadata annotates an invocation of this macro.

 ### `:unused-ret-vals`